2016 Good Sam 500: Background

 Phoenix International Raceway, also known as PIR, is a 1 mi low-banked tri-oval race track located in Avondale, Arizona.
-The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
-PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
-The raceway is currently owned and operated by International Speedway Corporation.

 Entry list

 The entry list for the Good Sam 500 was released on Monday, March 7 at 9:11 a.m.
 Eastern time.
 Thirty-nine cars are entered for the race.
-The only driver changes for this weekend's race were Ty Dillon returning to the seat of the No. 14 Stewart-Haas Racing Chevrolet and Joey Gase taking over the No. 32 Go FAS Racing Ford.
+The only driver changes for this weekend's race were Ty Dillon returning to the seat of the No. 14 Stewart–Haas Racing Chevrolet and Joey Gase taking over the No. 32 Go FAS Racing Ford.